It is clear that Team USA beat Team Europe

 The stage was already set for the perfect end to the American celebration.
 “The world needs another party and we are excited to be able to host it.
 The Ryder Cup is more than just a golf event.
 It’s a rock party, a Super Bowl event,” said Seth Waugh, CEO of PGA of America, which organizes this traditional competition in the United States. and golf in one.”
 In order to actively participate in the party, thousands of people were at the gates as early as 3:30 a.m. on the first two days, an hour and a half before they opened.

 They all wanted to secure a seat in the huge grandstand that frames the first starting point like a horseshoe when the first teams take off just after seven.
-English description: “You just have to look at this runway and only see red.”
-Ian Poulter An unusual feeling seeing only the colors of the American hosts.
+“You just have to look at this runway and only see red,” said Englishman Ian Poulter, describing the unusual feeling of seeing only the colors of the American hosts.
 Every now and then a few Euros-wearing blue and yellow supporters turned up, but they made up a small minority due to Europeans’ entry restrictions.

 Only a few Irish and English people living in the US were seen among 40,000 fans daily, although they did shine for a brief period with a singing break on Saturday with English pro Paul Casey in the middle.
 And there was something lacking even the American commentators: “Euro fans” who greet each of their players with creative singing, most of whom train in British pubs.